 \subsection{Derivation of Equations~(\ref{eq-prob-app-case-A})--(\ref{eq-prob-app-case-A-r})}

 We first prove that (\ref{eq-prob-app-case-A}) is true.
 To do this, we temporarily assume that $n_+ = n_- = N$.
 This assumption will be removed later by considering a sufficiently large $N$.
-Substituting $s = \mu T r^{\alpha}$ into (\ref{eq-lap-I_Q}) and letting $r = i l_v$ leads to
+Since a receiver is the $i$-th vehicle from the intersection, by substituting $s = T (i l_v)^{\alpha}$ into (\ref{eq-lap-I_Q}), we have